jpcx/testts/README.md

 - any test statement, if executed, will be outputted to the console
 - promises returned from test registration will resolve or reject when the test passes or fails

+#### Settings

+Settings are applied to `test` functions and are passed on to children

+- `test.deleteStacks(boolean = true): void`
+  - Deletes stack traces from Error instances thrown during failures.
+  - If output is congested with errors, this will improve readability.

 ### Notes

 In order to achieve nesting, test parents must provide a `test` parameter.